elderberry-smells/GBS_snakemake_pipeline/workflow/resources/ReadMes/Supporting_Files.md

 9	gbsx009	Sample9     /absolute/path/to/reference2/reference_genome2.fasta
 10	gbsx010	Sample10    /absolute/path/to/reference2/reference_genome2.fasta
 ```

+example samplesheets (a csv and a txt version) can be found in the resources directory.

 ## Barcode file
 The barcode file is a tab delimited txt file, matching the index name to its corresponding barcode sequence.